learn-co-curriculum/react-hooks-children/README.md

 You'll notice that our `App` component renders two `Container` components, each with distinct children.
 Take a look at the code for `Container`: spend some time figuring out what each prop does.
-(Note: we're using default values for our destructured props to provide a value for a prop in case no values are provided by the parent component).
+(Note: we're using default values for our destructured props in case values are not passed in by the parent component.)
 You'll notice there are 5 props: `direction`, `header`, `textPosition`, `contentPosition`, and `children`.
 We've already discussed `children`, but try to figure out what the others do!